 Language of the waybill

 Under the COTIF convention, the waybill is drawn up in the official language of the country of origin.
 If this official language is not German, French or English, a translation into German, French or English shall be appended.

 Please note: When transporting dangerous goods, in addition to the other waybill entries, the RID checkbox in the waybill must be ticked.

 Undertakings transporting or loading dangerous goods or whose activities otherwise affect the transport safety of such goods by road and/or rail must appoint a person specially trained for this purpose as the company's safety adviser.

-Legislation on safety advisers is laid down by Government Decree 274/2002.
+Legislation on safety advisers is laid down by law Dangerous goods.

 The safety adviser must have a certificate (road and/or rail) specific to the mode of transport proving that the person has the required expertise.
 The certificate is issued by the Finnish Transport Safety Agency (Traficom).